CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ![terminal](./assets/terminal.png)

-The terminal appears as a window on the computer.
-The terminal prompts users for inputs.
+The terminal appears as a window on the computer, prompting users for inputs.
 So we can input a command into the prompt and hit enter for the computer to execute this command.
 For example, we can input the `ls` command into the terminal:

 ![enter-ls-command](./assets/enter-ls-command.png)